pelithne/AKS_Baseline_Deepdive/07-monitoring.md

 Make a note of the resource id.
 It should look similar to this ````/subscriptions/e1519e1a-ec51-4243-b5c1-f5d92fb8f8a4/resourcegroups/akstemp/providers/microsoft.monitor/accounts/monitorworkspace````

-To enable Grafana, you also need to create a Grafana workspace
+To enable Grafana, you also need to create a Grafana workspace.

 ```azurecli
 az grafana create --name <managed-grafana-resource-name> --resource-group <resource-group-name>